-This course is designed to meet the Recommended Areas of Competence for Keyboard Skills as outlined by the Canadian Association for Music Therapy (CAMT).
+This course is designed to meet the Recommended Areas of Competence for Keyboard Skills as outlined by the Canadian Association for Music Therapy Canadian Association of Music Therapy.
 This is a required course for students in the Bachelor of Music Therapy degree.
 Keyboard skills and concepts are taught and evaluated as they apply to music therapy clinical practice.
 Prerequisite(s): MUSI 2106 with a minimum grade of C-.